Team-Fjorden/ios-sdk/Readme.md

 The central class of everything you need is the `GripManager`.
 You can access it using `GripManager.default`.
 You have to call `configure()` before anything else can be accessed.
 The grip manager comes with different operations modes: The default one uses the system's bluetooth stack.
 Therefore it will only work on a physical device, bluetooth on the iOS simulator acts differently.
 You can also run in `simulated` mode, to simulate any kind of situation to test your integration.
 Under the hood is completely mocks `CoreBluetooth` and doesn't touch the hardware at all.
 This is the default when running the SDK on the simulator.

-To use the normal mode, simply call `configure()`, otherwise pass the desired opration mode `GripManager.default.configure(with: .simulated)`.
+To use the normal mode, simply call `configure()`, otherwise pass the desired operation mode `GripManager.default.configure(with: .simulated)`.

 The Fjorden SDK offers two API versions: